Jakuchu-Xia/Food-Managing-App/README.md

 - As a user, I want to be able to view the details of the given food.
 - As a user, I want to be able to remove the food from the food storage.
 - As a user, I want to be able to update the days left of all food every day.
+- As a user, I want to be able to save my food library to file.
+- As a user, I want to be able to be able to load my food library from file.